MoringaBase

 Population

-Systematic review of studies on peptic ulcer patients; specific population characteristics of included studies not reported in abstract
+Systematic review of studies on peptic ulcer patients; specific population characteristics of included studies not detailed in abstract

 Dosage protocol